 We’ve got a few choices to make, haven’t we?
-For me, your thoughts affect your feelings; your feelings affect your action, and your action affects your results.
-So if we want to get better results, we need to go all the way back to what we’re thinking, and that starts with what you are putting into your mind.
-Are you someone who reads a lot of books or are you someone who just watches a lot of mindless TV?
-Are you someone who listens to a lot of podcast or do you get most of your information from the news cycle?
-What about going to seminars or conferences or do you engage in gossips with people?
-It’s really important that you guard what’s going into your mind because if it does have a profound impact on our results, we need to make sure we are protecting what we think about, and we are protecting what we feed into our mind so that we can focus on some positive things.
+For me, your thoughts affect your feelings; your feelings affect your action; and your action affects your results.
+So if we want to get better results, we need to go all the way back to what we’re thinking—and that starts with what you are putting into your mind.
+Are you someone who reads a lot of books, or are you someone who just watches a lot of mindless TV?
+Are you someone who listens to a lot of podcasts, or do you get most of your information from the news cycle?
+What about going to seminars or conferences, or do you engage in gossip with people?
+It’s really important that you guard what’s going into your mind.
+Because if it does have a profound impact on our results, we need to make sure we are protecting what we think about, and we need to protect what we feed our mind so that we can focus on positive things.

 So if you want to be a successful property investor, have a think about that.
-Are you with people that tell you it can’t be done?
+Are you with people who tell you it can’t be done?
 Or are you with people that tell you it can be done?
-If you go back to alcoholic anonymous for example, they’ve got a mantra.
-If you don’t want to slip, don’t go to slippery spots which actually means, if you’ve got an addiction, don’t go to areas where you will fuel that addiction.
-So don’t go to the pub or somewhere where you would get a drink easily.
-That’s the same for property investors, don’t go to slippery spots.
-If you are going to hang out with people who constantly gives you feedback that it can’t be done or property investing is a scary thing, quite often that would derail you and that would affect the character that you are trying to build in terms of building this property portfolio.
+If you go back to alcoholic anonymous, for example, they’ve got a mantra: if you don’t want to slip, don’t go to slippery spots, which actually means: if you’ve got an addiction, don’t go to areas where you will fuel that addiction.
+So don’t go to the pub, or somewhere where you would get a drink easily.
+That’s the same for property investors—don’t go to slippery spots.
+If you are going to hang out with people who constantly give you feedback that it can’t be done or property investing is a scary thing; quite often these words would derail you.
+It would affect the character you are trying to build, in terms of building this property portfolio.

-So first one is, be careful of what you let in your mind.
+So first one is be careful of what you let in your mind.
 The second one is the relationships you form and the third one is all about the habits you form.

 The pain of discipline or the pain of regret and disappointment.